jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 ### Testing

 We have done our best to have our test package structure mimic that of the source code.
-The model and UI portions have been tested to our satisfaction, but we would have liked to be able to add more direct testing of controller.
-That said, we still get pretty solid coverage of controller through the UI tests.

-The UI processes needed for our acceptance tests has been tested for the most part.
+The storage package has been fully tested, and the UI processes needed for our acceptance tests has been tested for the most part.
+We have a few basic model tests, and our next step before anything else will be fleshing out our model coverage.
+Once the controller re-factor is complete, we will move forward with unit tests for that package too, noting that some controller testing has been done via the UI tests found in the view package.

 ### How to Launch the app